bhaskarray99/Writer-Identification/README.md

-# Classification of Writers Based on Sequential Arrangement of Letters
+# Identification of Writers Based on Sequential Arrangement of Letters

 This project deals with Statistical Identification of Writer for a text.